nix-community/nixd/nixd/tools/nixd/test/code-action/pack-attrs-bulk-non-contiguous.md

 }
 ```

-Three Pack actions should be offered with quoted key "1foo" since it starts with a digit.
+Three Pack actions should be offered:
+1. Pack One - only the current binding (foo.a)
+2. Shallow Pack All - all 'foo' bindings (foo.a and foo.b), even though they are separated by 'bar'
+3. Recursive Pack All - all 'foo' bindings, fully nested

 ```
      CHECK:   "id": 2,